nirajrajgor/react-hook-progressively-load-image/README.md

 # Progressively Load Image with React Hooks Tutorial
 In this tutorial, we will progressively load images using the power of `React hooks`.
-We will also do performance optimization using `React.memo` to avoid unnecessary re-render.
+We will also implement performance optimization using `React.memo` to avoid unnecessary re-render.

 ### [**View the demo**](https://nirajrajgor.github.io/react-hook-progressively-load-image/) | [**Read the tutorial**](https://codeburst.io/how-to-progressively-load-images-in-react-using-hooks-80c50fd447cd)